acdh-oeaw/graphviewer/docs/userdocs.rst

 charge
 	the higher the charge, the more the nodes tend to drift apart

+friction
+  factor for "cooling down" the layout, lower numbers (50-70) stabilize the graph more quickly, but it may be too early, with higher numbers (95-100) the layout has more time/freedom to arrange, but may get jittery

 node-size
   N = all nodes have given diameter N;